 Anthony Ramazani – Anthony is an Associate Consultant for Millennium Partners.
 He provides project management support for Millennium Partners’ overseas projects including the Ethiopia Feteh (“Justice” in Amharic) Activity and the Access to Justice project in Moldova.
 He also provides research and editorial assistance for Millennium Partners’ proposals and reports.
 Anthony recently graduated from the University of Richmond with a BA in Politics, Economics and Law.
-He plans to attend law school in the coming year.
+He will attend law school in the fall of 2022.

 Our Team Leaders and Experts